 Rental Text Books

 Besides the Book Bank, the library has a Rental Text Book scheme under which all student community both Under Graduates (UG) and Post Graduates (PG) students can avail 10 text books for the courses they are studying for the entire one semester.
 Here are some of the most used titles of Text Books along with information on multiple copies.
 Please click on links below to explore the text books available in the library.

 Theses and Dissertations In Print

-The research material of the students in form of Master’s and Doctoral Dissertations and Thesis are available in the library both in Physical and the electronic format.
+The research material of the students in form of Master’s and Doctoral Dissertations and Thesis are available in the library both in Physical and the Electronic format.
 A good collection of more than 20,500 thesis are available in physical form from the year 1960 since the establishment of the university.
-From 2009 the university has mandated the submission of electronic version of thesis and dissertations.
+From 2009 the university has mandated the submission of electronic version of thesis (Theses) and Dissertations.
 These are available in Compact discs and later uploaded in digital repository.
-We have methodically digitized millions of pages of print thesis and these are now uploaded in collaborative Krishikosh digital repository hosted by IARI, Headquarter, New Delhi and accessible through Krishikosh platform.
-Print thesis are not in circulation and are available to reference only.
-You may find them in the first floor of the library.
+We have methodically digitized millions of pages of print thesis and these are now uploaded in collaborative Krishikosh Digital Repository hosted by IARI, Headquarter, New Delhi and accessible through Krishikosh platform.
+Print thesis are not in circulation and are available for reference only.
+You will find them in the first floor of the library.

 The library provides access to many journals on trial for certain period for patrons to explore the content or the research papers.
 Trial access through Consortium of e- Resources in Agriculture (CeRA) is currently available for following Journals:

 Off Campus Remote Access Remote Access through Informatics under trial is currently available for the off campus bona fide users of this University.
 This facility may be availed by sending written request with complete credentials at email@example.com